Deuellau/Deuellau/README.md

-## Hello there, I'm Deuel!!
+### Hello there, I'm Deuel 🐼

+📝 Currently learning about Python and R for Data Science and Analysis.
-Using this cloud repository to store notes and projects I've worked on.
+☁️ Using this cloud repository to store notes and projects I've worked on.

 <!---
 Deuellau/Deuellau is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.